 • Kevin overrides the autopilot enabling Max to rescue Andie but once she is rescued it is never explained why they can’t turn the autopilot back on.

 • The shuttle goes into a flat spin so extreme I doubt a teenage girl would be able to pull out of it.
 Worse is that the special effects people give us shots of it tumbling through space in a manner that is in no way how a “flat spin” looks.

 • The movie fails to end with a scene of Max beating the crap out of the robot with a crowbar.

-SpaceCamp is not a high concept science fiction, nor was intended to be, but instead it is just a harmless family friendly romp with some excellent special effects sequences, a nice score by John Williams, and honest to gosh high tension moments.
-If not for the Challenger disaster I’m sure this film would have done decent at box office, and it certainly should not be as forgotten as it is today, so if you are in the mood for a fun if cheesy at times science fiction adventure film than there are worse ways to spend two hours.
+SpaceCamp is not a high-concept science fiction, nor was intended to be, but instead, it is just a harmless family-friendly romp with some excellent special effects sequences, a nice score by John Williams, and honest to gosh high tension moments.
+If not for the Challenger disaster I’m sure this film would have done decent at the box office, and it certainly should not be as forgotten as it is today, so if you are in the mood for a fun if cheesy at times science fiction adventure film than there are worse ways to spend two hours.